MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-plan/includes/4-exercise-digital-estate-assessment.md

 ### What we don't know

 The challenge for Tailwind Traders is the significant ambiguity just below the surface level information.
-Years of information silos and no shared platform across technology solutions has resulted in a lot of knowledge gaps.
+Years of information silos and no shared platform across technology solutions have resulted in a lot of knowledge gaps.
 The following are critical questions the team can't answer, yet:

 - **Servers:** How many hypervisors are there across the organization?
 How many servers or VMs?
 What resources (cores, memory, and storage) are allocated to each server or VM?
 Are operating systems patched, in compliance, and compatible with the target cloud platforms?
 - **Applications:** How many applications are hosted on the servers/VMs?
 Do those applications actually use the allocation assets?
 Are those applications self-contained or do they depend on a collection of assets?
 Is there production traffic to those applications?
 What is the criticality of each application?